Military of historic Sarawak

-The term "Military of historic Sarawak" is a wide term to refer to Sarawak between 1599–1946.
+The term "Military of historic Sarawak" is a wide term to refer to Sarawak between 1599 and 1946.

 History

 Sultanate of Sarawak (1599–1641)

 The polity of western Borneo, 17th century, with Sarawak in Red.
 The kingdoms that established close relationship with Sarawak are illustrated in colour, while other neighbouring kingdoms are represented in light brown.

-Sultan Tengah constructed a fortified palace in Sungai Bedil, modern day Kuching in 1599, turning the area into the royal, judicial and administrate capital of the kingdom.
+To prevent a war between Abdul Jalilul Akbar and his brother Ibrahim Ali Omar Shah, Abdul Jalilul Akbar created Sarawak to make his brother Ibrahim as far away from the capital, proclaiming Ibrahim as Sultan of Sarawak in 1599.
+After the establishment of the Sultan Tengah constructed a fortified palace in Sungai Bedil, modern day Kuching in 1599, turning the area into the royal, judicial and administrate capital of the kingdom.